Scott Cassidy

-Scott Robert Cassidy (born October 3, 1975) is a former relief pitcher who played in Major League Baseball from 2002 to 2006.
+Scott Robert Cassidy (born October 3, 1975) is an American baseball coach for the Le Moyne Dolphins baseball team and former relief pitcher who played in Major League Baseball from 2002 to 2006.
 Cassidy played with the Toronto Blue Jays (2002), Boston Red Sox (2005) and San Diego Padres (2005–2006).
-Before his professional career, Cassidy pitched for the USC Aiken Pacers from 1994 to 1995.
+Before his professional career, Cassidy pitched for the USC Aiken Pacers from 1994 to 1995 and the Le Moyne Dolphins.
 He batted and threw right-handed.

 Life as a Blue Jay

 Cassidy Scott began his MLB career with the Toronto Blue Jays in 2002 appearing in 58 games and logging 66.0 innings.
 He ended his first season with a 1–4 record with an ERA of 5.73 in 58 games.

 He then spent 2003 in Triple-A where he was pitching for the Syracuse SkyChiefs as a reliever.

 Dealt to Boston

 On April 18, 2004, the Jays traded Cassidy to their AL East rival, the Boston Red Sox, for a player to be named.
 Scott did not prove to be a major acquisition as he finished the 2004 campaign playing on the Red Sox's Triple-A affiliate in Pawtucket.
 He also spent the first part of the 2005 year in Triple-A splitting time between the Pawtucket and Portland squads.

 He then pitched in 1 game for Boston coming in as a relief pitcher.
 He was traded on July 19, 2005, for the second time in his career.
 This time it was to a team in the National League, the San Diego Padres.
 Outfielder Adam Hyzdu came over to Boston in return.